mickfuzz/phd4/_posts/thesis_chapters/2024-8-3-TheoreticalFramework.md

 #### Principle: The importance of context

-One of Engestrom's critiques of DBR [@engestrom_learning_2009] is that it lacks rigorous examination of the dynamic nature of context with CHAT conceptions of Activity.
+One of Engeström's critiques of DBR [@engestrom_learning_2009] is that it lacks rigorous examination of the dynamic nature of context with CHAT conceptions of Activity.

 For example, the context of experiments, particularly viewing the classroom as a controlled environment [@cole_design-based_2016].